ValentinBhend/Ballmaze/README.md

 ### Attempt 1 - SAC with 4 state variables
 *Not the first appempt, but the first one that sort of worked :)* <br>
 I used the RL (reinforcement learning) algorith SAC (Soft Actor-Critic) to control the ball.
-The algorithm just gets the current ball position on the maze (x,y in 0...1) and the current tilt angle of the maze ($\theta_x$, $\theta_y$ in -1...1) and a reward.
+The algorithm just gets the current ball position in the maze (x,y in 0...1), the current tilt angle of the maze ($\theta_x$, $\theta_y$ in -1...1), and a reward.
 It then can change the two angles up to a maximum of a fixed portion of the max-angle.
-It gets a reward if the current position if further trough the maze than it was before.
+It gets a reward if the current position is further trough the maze than it was before in this episode.
 It gets punished/negative reward for falling in a hole and then some smaller adjustments.

 ### Attempt 2 - SAC with CNN + 4 variables state-space
 ...